immerrr/lua-mode/README.md

 - Var `lua-mode-hook`: list of functions to execute when lua-mode is initialized
 - Var `lua-documentation-url` (default `"http://www.lua.org/manual/5.1/manual.html#pdf-"`): base URL for documentation lookup
 - Var `lua-documentation-function` (default `browse-url`): function used to show documentation (`eww` is a viable alternative for Emacs 25)
+- Var `lua-local-require-completions` (default `t`): set to `nil` to prevent completion attempting to load local libraries for current file for completion targets

 ## LUA SUBPROCESS CREATION